 The corporation officers shall meet monthly to review the financial status of the corporation, plan events and to deal with any other administrative matters that require their attention.
 Such meetings are intended only for the officers, but shall be open to all members.
 Those unable to attend regular business meetings are invited to attend an officer's meeting in order to have the opportunity to express their thoughts and ideas.
 Advance notice is requested before attendance of members to this meeting.
 No action may be taken at such meetings, which requires specific voting requirements as designated in these by-laws.
 The date, time and location of each officer's meeting will be published on the monthly calendar.

 4.10 Removal of Officers

-Officers may be removed from membership, office or both by a numeric majority of votes cast.
-This vote will occur at a regular business meeting; members may vote by proxy submitted in writing to one of the board members not being removed.
-A motion must be passed at a regular business meeting to place removal of an officer on the agenda of the next regular business meeting.
+An Officer may be removed from membership, by the Corporation of Officers.
 The Secretary will notify all members by email at least ten days prior to the meeting such a vote is to be taken.
 Officers missing 2 consecutive officer's meetings without notification that is accepted by the other board members can be voted off of the board of officers by a majority of the officers.